chkan/orchestrate-java-client/www/source/index.html.md

 When first setting up your application, you will need to create it via the [Dashboard](https://dashboard.orchestrate.io/).
-This creation process will generate an API key which the Java client will use to access the data in the application.
+This creation process will generate an API key which the Java client uses to access the data in the application.
 Note that while the `Application` must be created manually, it's not necessary to create Collections up front — collections are created automatically on the first write.